Cherry rye muffins

 These healthy chocolate muffins use zucchini and blackberries for moisture and some added nutrition and some cayenne for the slightest kick. #meandthemoose #muffins #muffinrecipes #healthymuffins #breakfast #lunch #zucchinimuffins

 These muffins are really incredibly easy.
 No need to drain the zucchini or use separate bowls for the mixing.
-They're also free of dairy and refined sugar if you skip the chocolate chips, and can easily be made vegan by swapping in two flax eggs.
-The batter is thick (almost like a brownie batter), but puffs up with a light, airy, and not at all dry crumb.
+They can easily be made vegan by swapping in two flax eggs and some vegan chocolate chips.
+The batter is thick (almost like a brownie batter), but puffs up with a light, airy, and not-at-all dry crumb.

 This batch only made 11 muffins because Sticky Fingers here kept munching on the blackberries and chocolate chips I'd measured out.
 All of my other batches made an even dozen.